-We felt like real monarchs for a while, wondering how we have come so high, above the mists and low clouds, observing in detail the route of madness through which we have ascended.
-And so, sitting on one of the panoramic thrones of Asturias, we dreamed of being cyclists and winning one of the queen stages of La Vuelta a España.
-With a clear day we see the sea, and in between, and everywhere, in a vicious circle of peaks, we see mountains and more mountains, of all types and qualities, and with a dominant color: green.
+We felt like real monarchs for a while, wondering how we got so high, above the mists and low clouds, watching in detail the route of madness through which we have ascended.
+And so, sitting on one of the panoramic thrones of Asturias, we dream of being cyclists and winning one of the queen stages of La Vuelta a España.
+With a clear day we see the sea, and in between, and everywhere, in a vicious circle of summits, we see mountains and more mountains, of all types and qualities, and with a dominant color: green.
 The Mirador de la Reina announces the arrival of the end of the stage: Los Lagos.
-But there is still road, and in this stretch are the biggest precipices.
+But there is still a way, and in this stretch are the largest precipices.

 The Enol Lake